Gated community: Russia

 Aerobus live complex is the de facto first gated community in Moscow.
 Business center is in this complex but outside the residential area.

 Potapovo (known as New Moscow, but developed with North Butovo to RAS members) - known as fenced Kommunarka-Butovo road between 1994-2000 and Moscow had to build another road.
-Service company has bus license and guard wearing uniform is always in a bus (not usual even in strict restricted acsess).
+Service company has bus license and guard wearing uniform is always in a bus (not usual even in strict restricted access).
 Later they opened trade center but neither allowed to cut the corner or use 2 entrances (from northbound).
 Fence lowers effectiveness of bus routes and direct or loop extension of line 12.
-This area set to order bus on demand but paxes ordered to walk outside.
+This area set to order bus on demand but taxis ordered to remain outside.

 Ozero is a cooperative formed around Vladimir Putin's dacha on Lake Komsomolskoe (Kiimajärvi), Priozersky District, Leningrad Oblast.

 Saudi Arabia

 In Saudi Arabia, many expatriate workers are required to live in company-provided housing.
 After the 2003 attack on Al Hambra, Jadawel, Siyanco and Vinell by militant Saudi dissidents, the government established tight military security for those compounds with large western populations.
 Many western individuals also reside in the many other gated compounds or non-gated villas and apartments in the cities that they work.
 Saudi Aramco provides a compound in Dhahran which is one of the largest of its kind within Saudi Arabia.
 Gated communities are also popular with many Saudis, which accounts for the limited availability of open villas in these communities and the premium rent paid for that housing.
 These compounds can be found in many of Saudi Arabia's cities, including but not limited to Abha, Dhahran, Riyadh, and Taif.